apache/incubator-hivemall/docs/gitbook/eval/binary_classification_measures.md

 - [News classification](../binaryclass/news20_dataset.html)

 This page focuses on the evaluation of the results from such binary classification problems.
-If you want to know about Area Under the ROC Curve, please check [AUC](./auc.md) page.
+If your classifier outputs probability rather than 0/1 label, evaluation based on [Area Under the ROC Curve](./auc.md) would be more appropriate.

 # Example